cristianoalpigiani/2023-07_usatlasworkshop_tutorial/_episodes/01-accountrequest.md

 Accept use policy and continue.
 ![image info](./../fig/i_a2policy.png/){:width="600"}

-Globus site: use your CERN or institutional account and login.
+You will land on the Globus site: <strong>use your CERN or institutional account and login</strong>.
 ![image info](./../fig/i_a3organiz.png){:width="700"}

 After your organization is found, continue.